Allan891/Allan891/README.md

       (Pong game / with C).

-      (Program to find shortest rail-way btween two stations for the EU-network rail-way/ with Java).
+      (Program to find shortest rail-way between two stations for the EU-network rail-way/ with Java).

    3. Network Communication & Configurations:
       Experience with network protocols & analysis with Wireshark, with practical experience in building projects that include protocls (TCP, HTTP, email (SMTP/IMAP/POP3), DNS, and          DHCP).
 Projects I built, such as: